<> <> <> <>

 If you haven't heard of Mounjaro before, it's no surprise as the drug was only recently approved by the US FDA (Food and Drug Administration) [1].

-But, you might be more familiar with similar medications, like Wegovy (which contains the active ingredient semaglutide), which have also shown promising signs for weight loss.
+But, you might be more familiar with similar medications, like Wegovy (this contains the active ingredient semaglutide, which is also found in diabetes treatment Ozempic), which have also shown promising signs for weight loss.

 What's unique about Mounjaro is that it acts as a dual agonist, activating 2 receptors at once.
 By activating both the GIP and GLP-1 receptors, Mounjaro effectively stimulates the hormones (such as incretins) that are responsible for managing blood sugar levels and reducing appetite levels.